How to Buy and Care for Massage Table Sheets

 (especially cotton flannel) and release oil more easily than cotton-poly blends.
 Their disadvantage is they tend to wrinkle easily.

 Cotton-poly blends generally wrinkle less and tend to be more durable.
-Other, less common, fabric options to consider are bamboo and hemp.
+Other, less common, fabrics to consider are bamboo and hemp.
 Another option, though not environmentally friendly, is disposable massage sheets.